PemastoreIt/Documentation/Documentation.md

 ├── e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855
 ├── 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824
 └── ...

+data/
+├── blockchain.json
+└── peers.txt

+logs/
+└── permastore.log
 ```

 Each file is stored with its SHA-256 hash as the filename, making it easy to locate and retrieve files by their hash.
 This approach also provides implicit deduplication at the file level, as identical files will have identical hashes.

-The blockchain data is stored in the `blockchain.json` file, which contains the complete blockchain including all transactions.
-The list of peers is stored in the `peers.txt` file.
+The blockchain data is stored in the `data/blockchain.json` file, which contains the complete blockchain including all transactions.
+The list of peers is stored in the `data/peers.txt` file, and logs are written to `logs/permastore.log`.

 ## Security Features

-PermastoreIt 2.0 includes several security features to protect the integrity and availability of stored data:
+PermastoreIt 1.2.0 includes several security features to protect the integrity and availability of stored data:

 1. **Content Integrity**: Files are identified by their cryptographic hash, making it easy to verify that files haven't been tampered with.
 2. **Blockchain Ledger**: All file transactions are recorded in an immutable blockchain, providing a tamper-proof audit trail.